-We engage with the social entrepreneur community and beyond through webinars, workshops and more.
+We serve social innovation community through our webinars, workshops, Insight platform and more.

-A bank of wisdom for social entrepreneurs by social entrepreneurs, covering vital topics from succession to leadership and money to wellbeing.
-Through articles, podcast episodes and webinar recordings we share the wisdom of experienced social entrepreneurs, supporting you by highlighting the common opportunities and pitfalls of navigating a career in social innovation.
+A bank of wisdom for social entrepreneurs by social entrepreneurs, covering vital topics from succession and transition to leadership, money and wellbeing.
+Through articles, podcast episodes and webinar recordings we share the wisdom of elders of the social innovation community (experienced social entrepreneurs of any age), learning about the common opportunities and pitfalls of being a social innovator.
+Become a member to receive emails highlighting content every month.

-We run webinars on topics that are vital, but are often overlooked by the sector including succession planning, transition and financial sustainability - to name just a few.
+We run webinars on vital, but often overlooked, topics including succession planning, board management, financial sustainability and hero culture within social innovation - to name just a few.
+Check out our previous webinars on our Insight platform.

-We host workshops at some of the best conferences in the social innovation calendar.
+We hold live gatherings / workshops during key conferences - these have included the Skoll World Forum, Ashoka events, the Decelerator Conference 2025 and more.
 Look out for news of our next sessions by following us on our LinkedIn.

 Our Team